Step 4: Case Synthesis

 linked

-Engineers have an ethical obligation not to alter or misrepresent their qualifications to secure work, and must only seek work in areas where they possess the necessary educational background and experience or retain those who do.
+Engineers have an ethical obligation to accurately represent their qualifications and to seek work only in areas where they possess the necessary educational background and experience, and must not alter or misrepresent their qualifications to improve their competitive position.

 Board text parsed LLM analytical Q&C LLM Q-C linking Case text + 2A provisions